 NCTL Certified Linguistics offers translation services for their translation clients.
 The translation services include written/verbal translations, localization, narration, etc. for all industries.

 NCT collects cognitive and clinical assessment test information from clinical sites for the purpose of clinical research, translations and statistical analysis.
 This information is collected and prepared for NCT’s Study Sponsors unless the research is solely conducted by NCT (e.g. Grants).
-NCT and the Study Sponsor use standard processes (e.g. consent forms) to inform study participants about the purpose of the clinical research and the intended use of data that is collected for those studies.
+NCT and the Study Sponsor use standard processes (e.g. consent forms) to inform study participants, site staff and other individuals that work with NCT as applicable, about the purpose of the clinical research and the intended use of data that is collected for those studies.
 The data that is collected by NCT may be shared with the Study Sponsor, a vendor (Third Party) hired by NCT to assist with the trial, regulatory agencies, or other affiliates, subsidiaries or agents of the Study Sponsor as required by study contracts or as required by law (e.g. lawful requests by public authorities or to meet national security or law enforcement requirements).

-NCT will work with Study Sponsors to offer individuals the opportunity to affirmatively consent or explicitly dissent (opt-out) to the disclosure of their Personal Information to a third party or for a purpose materially different from the purpose for which it was originally collected or subsequently authorized by the individual.
+NCT will work with Study Sponsors to offer individuals the opportunity in clear and plain language to affirmatively consent or explicitly dissent (opt-out) to the disclosure of their Personal Information to a third party or for a purpose materially different from the purpose for which it was originally collected or subsequently authorized by the individual.

 For Sensitive Personal Information, NCT will not process any such information relating to individuals for any purpose other than that for which it was originally or subsequently authorized by the individual without first receiving prior explicit consent (opt-in), or as required or permitted, or where not prohibited by law or regulation.